 The new Edition 4 is available to purchase directly from EEMUA through the Shop.
 Alternatively orders can be placed by emailing email@example.com, or by contacting the Sales Department on + 44 (0)207 488 0801.

 4 September 2014 – Cardiff, Wales

-Should be of particular interest to operating personnel involved in static systems at process and power system plants.
+A half-day seminar focusing on primary containment.
+Includes an interactive workshop on corrosion under insulation using real case studies.
+The seminar should be of particular interest to operating personnel involved in static systems at process and power system plants.

 Connecting users of engineering equipment.
 Login here